 Our Certified Organic Raw Unpeeled Cacao Beans are 100% Arriba Nacional, the species known worldwide for superior taste, aroma and health benefits.
 These beans come directly from the Organic Farms and Coops in Ecuador where they are cultivated.
 These organic cacao beans are grown using the best in sustainable, organic farming practices to preserve the natural integrity of the cacao.
 Each bean is hand-picked, fully fermented over a 5-7 day period and then sun dried.
-Our organic cacao beans are guaranteed to be free of heavy metals, chemicals, herbicides and pesticides and are never machine processed, heated or roasted.
-No sugar, dairy or anything else; just 100% heirloom organic cacao.

 In its raw form, cacao contains anandamide, arginine, phenethylamine and tryptophan.
 By raising the neurotransmitters in our brain, cacao may promote an overall feeling of well being.
 In essence, raw chocolate makes you happy!

 What's the Difference between Cacao and Cocoa?
 The official name of the chocolate tree is Theobroma Cacao.
 Some experts believe that over time the word "cacao" became Anglicized, and most likely through common error people started calling it "cocoa".
 Now, with the rebirth of old-style, artisanal chocolate there is a movement to reclaim the beans rightful name: cacao (pronounced Ka-Kow).
 Today, the two words are often used interchangeably.